 How to Grow and Care for Phalaenopsis Orchids at Home

 These orchids aren’t too particular about their pots, but you want to ensure they provide a couple of essential factors.

 Orchid potting containers should be large enough to prevent overcrowding.
 Orchids’ roots don’t like being crowded; instead, they prefer room to spread.

-No matter what type of container you choose, you need to make sure it contains adequate drainage holes.
+No matter what type of container you choose, you must ensure it contains adequate drainage holes.
 Improper drainage can lead to problems with root rot.

 The Best Soil and Potting Mix

 In the wild, these plants grow on other plants or rocks rather than the soil itself.
 Your job is to mimic these conditions.

-Fortunately, you can find many orchid potting mixes in stores.
+Fortunately, you can find many orchid potting mixes in stores (via Amazon).
 These coarse mixes provide good airflow and drainage.

 If you can’t find an orchid potting mix, you can use 3/4 bark chips mixed with 1/4 peat moss.

 While these plants are native to tropical forests, they often grow beneath taller trees.
 Therefore, they like bright yet indirect light.
 They can tolerate lower light as well.

 During the winter, these plants need higher light levels to encourage flowering.
-As light becomes more intense in the summer, you can move them to a lower-light area.
+As light intensifies in the summer, you can move them to a lower-light area.
 For more, see our guide to the best locations to position orchid plants in the home.

 Temperature and Humidity Preferences

-During periods of active growth and flowering, keep your orchid in a room that is 70-85ºF.
+During active growth and flowering periods, keep your orchid in a room that is 65-80ºF.

 Once your plant is done flowering, you’ll want to move it to a cooler area.
 Phalaenopsis orchids require nighttime temperatures between 55-60ºF to induce the formation of a flowering spike.